Alipsa/munin/README.md

 ## Mdr reports
 Mdr files is another supported report format.
-Support for mdr files is provided by the [mdr2html](https://github.com/perNyfelt/mdr2html) package.
+Support for mdr files is provided by the [mdr](https://github.com/perNyfelt/mdr) package.
 Mdr files are similar to rmd files but gives you more control of the output of the r code parts.
 As a consequence it also pushes rendering responsibility over to you i.e. you need to make sure that your R code returns valid markdown syntax.
 Fortunately, the [r2md](https://github.com/perNyfelt/r2md) package does just that.
-It is "built in" to the mdr2html package so no need to explicitly load it with "library(...)".
+It is "built in" to the mdr package so no need to explicitly load it with "library(...)".

-Set the "ReportType" to MDR to have Munin call mdr2html to render the report (mdr -> md -> html).
+Set the "ReportType" to MDR to have Munin call mdr to render the report (mdr -> md -> html).
 If report type is set to UNMANAGED Munin assumes it is working R code that returns html (like in all the example above which is using the htmlcreator package) and will execute the code and render its result.